TAYLOR EVANS PUBLIC SCHOOL

 TOGETHER: EMPATHY, EFFORT, EXCELLENCE

-He brought me his report card from the teacher and he said
+They brought me their report card from the teacher and they said

 But I noticed there were several